 For vehicles to be compliant with the INREV Guidelines a transition period has been put in place.
 Starting with reporting periods ending on or after 31 December 2022 the updated Performance Measurement module will be required to claim compliance with the INREV Guidelines.
 The previous version of the module can be found under Tools and Examples.

-The purpose of this Performance Measurement Module as part of the INREV Guidelines is to provide support to managers when computing and reporting historic performance measures of a vehicle.
-This module includes detailed computation formulae as well as examples to facilitate implementation.
-These guidelines have primarily been designed for direct property vehicles.
+The purpose of the Performance Measurement module of the INREV Guidelines is to provide support to investment managers when computing and reporting historic performance measures, both at a vehicle and asset level.
+These guidelines have been designed primarily for direct property vehicles.

 The guidelines aim to increase consistency in the reporting of performance to investors.
-The standardisation will also improve the relevance of indices, such as the INREV Index, which are potentially used as points of reference.
-Comparing the performance of a vehicle can add additional insight into a vehicle’s performance.
-The point of reference should contain vehicles with similar investment mandates, objectives or strategies.
+The standardisation involved will also improve the relevance of indices, such as the INREV Indices, which may potentially be used as points of reference.
+Comparing the performance of a vehicle and of assets can add insight into the overall vehicle performance.
+The point of reference should relate to vehicles with similar investment mandates, objectives, or strategies.

-Performance measures and the level of disclosures may vary depending on the style of the vehicle (as determined in the INREV Fund Style Classification methodology).
-The level of discretion of a fund manager in determining the cash flows of a vehicle and investment restrictions vary significantly depending on the vehicle type.
+Performance measures and the level of disclosures may vary depending on the style of the vehicle.
+The level of discretion of an investment manager in determining the cash flows of a vehicle and investment restrictions vary significantly depending on the vehicle type.
 Some performance measures may not be appropriate for some vehicles.
-For instance, fund managers of closed ended vehicles have discretion over capital calls and distributions, while fund managers of open ended vehicles need to accommodate new issues and redemptions which may interfere with the portfolio strategy.
-In this context, money weighted returns are more relevant for closed ended vehicles whereas time weighted returns are more relevant for open ended vehicles.
+For instance, investment managers of closed end vehicles have discretion over capital calls and distributions, while investment managers of open end vehicles need to accommodate new issues and redemptions, which may interfere with the portfolio strategy.
+In this context, money-weighted returns are more relevant for closed end vehicles whereas time-weighted returns are more relevant for open end vehicles.